Valerian

 - ^ a b c d e f g h i Dietz BM, et al. Valerian extract and valerenic acid are partial agonists of the 5-HT5a receptor in vitro.
 Brain Res Mol Brain Res.
 (2005)

 - ^ Bergink V, van Megen HJ, Westenberg HG.
-Glutamate and anxiety.
+Glutamate and stress.
 Eur Neuropsychopharmacol.
 (2004)

-- ^ Swanson CJ, et al. Metabotropic glutamate receptors as novel targets for anxiety and stress disorders.
+- ^ Swanson CJ, et al. Metabotropic glutamate receptors as novel targets for stress and stress imbalances.
 Nat Rev Drug Discov.
 (2005)

 - ^ a b Yuan CS, et al. The gamma-aminobutyric acidergic effects of valerian and valerenic acid on rat brainstem neuronal activity.
 Anesth Analg.
 (2004)